clojure/core.match/README.md

 ;=> :a2
 ```

-Note that :else clauses are special and never need to be wrapped.
+Note that <code>:else</code> clauses are special and never need to be wrapped.

 Road Map
 ----